Safe Ways to Feed Your Baby Wheat

 Otherwise you can heat 3 TBSP of organic wheat flour with water, breastmilk, or formula.
 Cook in a pan with a finely chopped apple or banana.
 This recipe will make a traditional wheat porridge.

-Lastly, a tsp of organic wheat flour can be added to any puree or sprinkled onto food your baby loves!
+Lastly, a tsp of organic wheat flour can be cooked to any puree or any food your baby loves!
 (Note: raw wheat flour hasn't been treated to kill germs that cause food poisoning, such as E. coli.
 All wheat flour should be cooked.)